budak7273/ArmorModules/README.md

 ### **Installation Instructions** - Coming Prepared

 PowerSuit Modules consists of multiple sub-mods as opposed to one monolithic mod.

-If you have only installed the base mod, you should probably get some others if you want your suits to do anything.
+- Install this individual mod if you want to manually select which other sub-mods to install.

-- You can pick and choose the sub-mods you want to play with, but I suggest using the [All Modules Modpack](https://ficsit.app/mod/CEjJnBXkLEiszx) for the best experience.
+  Otherwise, **install the [All Modules Modpack](https://ficsit.app/mod/CEjJnBXkLEiszx) to grab all of them in one click!**
 - More sub-mods will be released in the future, potentially with modules that offer content for your other favorite mods!
 - **All sub-mods are linked from the top of the mod page (click the images!)**